 Your motorcycle provides storage for the owner's manual so you'll have it with you for easy reference.
-Store your owner's manual (and other documents) in the plastic storage bag (1) in the left saddlebag (page 46).
+Store your owner's manual in the plastic storage bag (1) attached to the inside of the right side cover (page 75).